 ETFs trade like stocks, fluctuate in market value and may trade at prices above or below the ETF’s net asset value.
 Brokerage commissions and ETF expenses will reduce returns.

-Net Asset Value (NAV) represents an ETF’s per-share value.
-The NAV per-share is determined by dividing the total NAV of the Fund by the number of shares outstanding.
+Net Asset Value (NAV) represents an ETF’s per-share-value.
+The NAV per share is determined by dividing the total NAV of the Fund by the number of shares outstanding.
 The Fund calculates the NAV per share each business day as of 1 p.m.
-Pacific time which normally coincides with the close of trading on the New York Stock Exchange (NYSE).
-The Fund does not calculate the NAV on days the NYSE is closed for trading.
-If the NYSE has a scheduled early close or unscheduled early close, the Fund’s share price would still be determined as of 1 p.m.
+Pacific time which normally coincides with the close of trading on the New York Stock Exchange (NYSE) and BATS BZX Exchange (BATS).
+The Fund does not calculate the NAV on days the NYSE and BATS are closed for trading.
+If the NYSE and BATS have a scheduled early close or unscheduled early close, the Fund’s share price would still be determined as of 1 p.m.
 Pacific time.